karpaff/indexed-search/README.md

-# indexed-search
+# Console program forindexed search
- A C# console program that indexes specified folders and then can quickly find a specified file in them
+A C# script that indexes specified folders and then can quickly find a specified file in them.

+## How to use
+Run Program.cs and follow console promts.